Ramat Gan Safari guide starts with basics (price, coupons, tours, feedings). And then we will join various tours and regular zoo visits. Let’s begin!

 Safari Morning Tour – Three Years Later

 We took the first Safari Morning Tour in the summer of 2014.
 In 2017, I had another chance to buy discounted tickets, and so I did.
-In this part, I want to tell about updates/changes in the tour from our February 2017 visit.
+In this part, I want to tell you about updates/changes in the tour from our February 2017 visit.

-Overall the tour was quite similar.
+Overall the trip was quite similar.
 We started our train ride in the open area and then headed to the zoo.
 But, since we had a different guide and saw slightly different animals, we were told different things.
 For example, do you know how baby zebra differentiates his mother from other zebras?

 The form of stripes is unique, like a fingerprint.
 And each baby zebra knows the back stripes of his mother.